 During your visit to the Registrar’s office, the following procedures will occur:

-- Your child will be entered into Registry of Croatian Citizens (only applicable if one or both parents are citizens)
+- Your child will be entered into the Registry of Croatian Citizens (only applicable if one or both parents are citizens)

-- Your child’s residence will be registered
+- Your child’s residence will be registered to the parents’ address

 - Application for issuance of child’s OIB

 - Application for granting of one-off financial support for a newborn child